matiasman1/Aseprite-Binary-Test/README.md

 1. Install the packaged extension (`Binary-test.aseprite-extension`).
 2. Launch Aseprite and enable the extension.
-3. Open the console (`Ctrl+Shift+`).
+3. It prints the greeting plus a `true` value, proving the `.so` was linked and executed inside Aseprite on Linux.
-4. Run the script: it prints the greeting plus a `true` value, proving the `.so` was linked and executed inside Aseprite on Linux.
+4. Disable & Enable the extension in the extensions menu (ctrl+k -> Extensions) to see the output again (re-runs the extension)

 Enjoy your binary-powered Aseprite workflow! 🎉